Canadian airlines allow boarding after court blocks Trump travel ban

 "WestJet has confirmation from US CPB that we can return to pre-executive order entrance requirements while the temporary restraining order is in place," she wrote in an email.
 "We have updated our advisory and website and are allowing travel with the proper documentation."

 Ms. Stewart said her company will not reveal how many of its passengers were blocked from entering the U.S. after Mr. Trump signed the order eight days ago.
+Calgary-based WestJet serves more than 20 cities across the United States.

 Porter, which services eight eastern U.S. destinations, confirmed it has also issued orders to personnel to follow the court ruling.